-41. The Tribunal will not delve into issues touching on the merits and demerits of the impugned rating, including the justifications for it, since it cannot undertake a "de novo" review of the Applicant's ratings or of the performance process.2 Deference is given to the decision-maker's assessment of the staff member's performance; the Tribunal's role being limited to determining whether the proper procedures were applied.3

-2 Sarwar 2017-UNAT-757, para.
+41. The Tribunal will not delve into issues touching on the merits and demerits of the impugned rating, including the justifications for it, since it cannot undertake a "de novo" review of the Applicant's ratings or of the performance process.
+Deference is given to the decision-maker's assessment of the staff member's performance; the Tribunal's role being limited to determining whether the proper procedures were applied.
+42. The PMD process has three mandatory elements: goal setting (which needs to be discussed in a meeting between the supervisor and supervisee); the midterm review between the supervisor and supervisee; and the annual performance review (the end of the PMD cycle for that particular year).
+Continuous interactive processes between Sarwar 2017-UNAT-757, para.
 74.